Grande Boucle Féminine Internationale

 Various professional women's cycle stage races across France have been held as an equivalent to the Tour de France for women, with the first of these races staged as a one off in 1955.
-From 1984, a women's Tour de France was staged consistently, although the name of the event changed several times - such as Tour de France Féminin, Tour of the EEC Women, Tour Cycliste Féminin and Grande Boucle Féminine Internationale.
+From 1984, a women's Tour de France was staged consistently, although the name of the event changed several times – such as Tour de France Féminin, Tour of the EEC Women, Tour Cycliste Féminin and Grande Boucle Féminine Internationale.

-Over the years, the races struggled with various issues including financial difficulties, limited media coverage and trademark difficulties with Amaury Sport Organisation (the organisers of the Tour de France).
+Over the years, the races struggled with various issues including financial difficulties, limited media coverage, sexism and trademark difficulties with Amaury Sport Organisation (the organisers of the Tour de France).
 The last Grande Boucle Féminine Internationale took place in 2009.

-In 2014, following criticism and campaigning from the professional peloton, Amaury Sport Organisation (ASO) - the organiser of the Tour de France - launched a one-day race for the professional peloton (La Course by Le Tour de France).
-In 2022, La Course was replaced by Tour de France Femmes, a 8 day stage race in the UCI Women's World Tour.
+In 2014, following criticism and campaigning from the professional peloton, Amaury Sport Organisation (ASO) – the organiser of the Tour de France – launched a one-day race for the professional peloton (La Course by Le Tour de France).
+In 2022, La Course was replaced by Tour de France Femmes, an 8-day stage race in the UCI Women's World Tour.
 The launch of the Tour de France Femmes was praised by the media, campaigners and the professional peloton.

 History of the races

 1955: the Leulliot race

-In 1955, the first edition of a women's Tour de France was held as a one off event.
+In 1955, the first edition of a women's Tour de France was held as a one-off event.
 Organised by Jean Leulliot, with the event made up of five stages with 41 athletes starting.
 The race was won by Manx cyclist Millie Robinson.
 There was, however, no race organised for 1956 onwards.

 1984–1989: the Société du Tour de France races

-In 1984, the Société du Tour de France, organizer of the men's Tour de France, decided that it would introduce a women's version of the Tour - Tour de France Féminin.
-From 1984 through to 1989 the race was run alongside the men's event, as a curtain raiser, with both races using the same finishing location (the women's race run over a shorter distance for each stage).
+In 1984, the Société du Tour de France, organizer of the men's Tour de France, decided that it would introduce a women's version of the Tour – Tour de France Féminin.
+From 1984 through to 1989 the race was run alongside the men's event, as a curtain raiser, with both races using the same finishing location (the women's race ran over a shorter distance for each stage).
 In 1989 Jean-Marie Leblanc, director of the Tour de France, halted the race in its current format, citing the economic cost of organising the race with limited media coverage and sponsorship being generated.
 As a result of the races dissociation from the Tour de France, the name was changed to the Tour of the EEC Women.